-Technology a couple of months ago Share Tweet Pin Share Walking into your local Apple Store and getting a battery replacement for your iPhone is pretty cheap at the moment.
+Technology a few months ago Share Tweet Pin Share Walking into your local Apple Store and getting a battery replacement for your iPhone is pretty cheap at the moment.
 Just $29.
 But when 2018 comes to a close, that temporary pricing — introduced in response to last year’s throttling controversy that affected iPhones with aging batteries — will be going away.
 Ahead of that change, as noted by 9to5Mac, Apple has updated its battery page with the new rates that will begin on January 1st.
-In 2019, out-of-warranty battery swaps will cost: iPhone XS, XS Max, XR, X: $69 iPhone 8, 8 Plus, 7, 7 Plus, 6S, 6S Plus, 6, 6 Plus, SE: $49 All other eligible models: $79 People with iPhones under warranty or covered by AppleCare+ won’t have to pay anything for battery replacements.
+In 2019, out-of-warranty battery swaps will cost: Bonus: Want to stay up to date on our latest Rare Norm news ? iPhone XS, XS Max, XR, X: $69 iPhone 8, 8 Plus, 7, 7 Plus, 6S, 6S Plus, 6, 6 Plus, SE: $49 All other eligible models: $79 People with iPhones under warranty or covered by AppleCare+ won’t have to pay anything for battery replacements.
 Battery Health, a software feature that Apple implemented after the throttling mess, is now out of beta in iOS 12 and provides a percentage estimate of your battery’s overall condition.
 When that number drops below 80 percent, it’s usually a good time to change out the battery.